 - Mapping of recitals not only to articles but also to individual paragraphs within articles.
 You can open and read the desired recital without leaving the page.

-GDPR Text is a project of an entire team of Data Privacy Office specialists, led by company founder, coach and leading GDPR consultant – Siarhei Varankevich CIPP/E, CIPM, CIPT, MBA, FIP.
+GDPR Text is a project of Data Privacy Office, led by company founder, coach and leading GDPR consultant – Siarhei Varankevich CIPP/E, CIPM, CIPT, MBA, FIP.

 About Data Privacy Office